Illinois Pregnant and Parenting Youth in Care Home Visiting (I-PPYC-HV) Pilot

 Click here to view the pilot project evaluation final report.

-Funded by the Illinois Maternal Infant and Early Childhood Home Visiting program, a toolkit is now available from Children’s Home & Aid to support home visiting and doula programs serving families with child welfare involvement.
-This toolkit is designed for universal use across home visiting models and funders.
+Funded by the Illinois Department of Human Services-Division of Early Childhood Home Visiting (IDHS-DEC HV) program, a toolkit and webinar are now available from Children’s Home & Aid to support home visiting and doula programs serving families with child welfare involvement.
+The toolkit and webinar are designed for universal use across home visiting models and funders.

-This toolkit provides guidance on best practice procedures when working to coordinate, collaborate, and communicate between two systems that have historically functioned separately from one another.
+The toolkit and webinar provide guidance on best practice procedures when working to coordinate, collaborate, and communicate between two systems that have historically functioned separately from one another.
 The toolkit intentionally limits prescriptive guidance because all programs, communities, and collaborations function differently, and the guidance should be flexible to meet local needs.